grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

  * [new branch]          threaded-reader                  -> origin/threaded-reader
 ```

-### Creating a new branch from the main remote branch
+### Create a new branch from the main remote branch

 By convention, the remote repository in GitHub is the source of truth for a repository's history.
 The main branch of a repository is typically called `main` and occasionally called `master`.